 - 1. Which of the following goal statements is written in a way that shows the person has carefully considered what he or she wants to achieve? - 1.
 I will do better in my math course. - 2.
 I will earn at least a B on my next English paper. - 3.
-I will study more this term.

-2. List ways in which a negative attitude can prevent students from being successful in university.
+I will study more this term. - 2.
+List ways in which a negative attitude can prevent students from being successful in university.

 3. Think about your friends in university or other students you have observed in one of your classes.
 Choose one who usually seems positive and upbeat and one who sometimes or frequently shows a negative attitude about university.
-Visualize both their faces-side by side-as if you are talking
+Visualize both their faces-side by side-as if you are talking to both of them.
+Now imagine yourself sitting down to study with one of them for a final exam.
+Describe how you would imagine that study session going.

-Look back at the four students described at the beginning of the chapter.
+4. Look back at the four students described at the beginning of the chapter.
 Each of them is experiencing some sort of problem that could interrupt their progress toward their goals.
-Thin about each student and write down a solution for each problem that you would try to work out, you were that person.
+Think about each student and write down a solution for each problem that you would try to work out, if you were that person.

 For Yuxi:

-For Becky:

-For James:

-For Sachito:

-List a few things you can do if you're having trouble getting motivated to sit down to study.